kodeschreiber/factor/README.md

 git factor OPERATION TARGET1 ...
 TARGETn

 OPERATIONS:
-  - sync:
+  - build:
       Firstly ensures that the '.factor' directory exists.
 Then, ensures the basic directory structure for the module is present.
 Git submodule is then used to add/update the module.

-  - build:
-      Run 'sync' on the module.
-Then, check if the build needs to continue;
-      if the tag or buildscript change, or if the 'cache' directory for the module is missing, then proceed, otherwise, exit 11.
+Then, check if the build needs to continue; if the tag or buildscript change, or if the 'cache' directory for the module is missing, then proceed, otherwise, exit 11.
 Attempt to build each prerequiste.
 If successful, create cache directory and clean the git module directory.
 If isolation is not set, set the environment variables and run the buildscript.
 Otherwise, create a bind-mount for the root and module directories in the cache, chroot into the cache, and execute the buildscript.
 Absolute paths defined in the PATH and